 What are the limitations of green screen?

-Lighting complexity is the main one - uneven light on the backdrop creates shadows that produce jagged or unnatural edges in the final composite.
+Lighting complexity is the main one.
+Uneven light on the backdrop creates shadows that produce jagged or unnatural edges in the final composite.
 Wardrobe restrictions matter too: anyone wearing green vanishes into the background.
-Reflective surfaces (glasses, jewelry, glossy hair products) catch the green spill and need extra cleanup.
+Reflective surfaces such as glasses, jewelry, and glossy hair products catch the green spill and need extra cleanup.
 Post-production also takes longer than a standard shoot because the keying, edge cleanup, and background placement add steps.

 Can you use a green screen on a phone?